dinamsky/ZloBot/README.md

 <h3>Project</h3>
 The Open Tor Botnet (ZIB) Official Release<br>
 <h3>General information and some instructions.</h3>
 You need to use bitcoind....
-I will not explain that.<br>
+This is not explained here.<br>
 ZIB is fully undetectable and bypasses all antivirus by running on top of Python27's pyinstaller, which is used for many legitimate programs.
 The only possibility of detection comes from the script, however, the script contains randomized-looking data through using a randomized AES key and initialization vector.<br>
 ZIB.py is the main project file.
 It has 2 errors so nobody who isn't qualified will compile it and do something hazardous.<br>
 intel.py is the chat bot.<br>